wangyipengw1p/VHDL-Xgen/README.md

 | reg | Create reg framework as indicated by ps(positive triggered,sync reset) na(negative triggered,asynchronous reset) pa ns.
 Default ps |
 | \<component\> | The tool will check first in the current folder for the component and add.
 If not exists, the tool will then find in lib. if `-n` is specified, the tool will not do the auto instantiation and connection. |

-* <filename> should not contain path
+* \<filename\> should not contain path
 * Script will be generated **in** \<filename\> for counter, clk_div, fsm and reg.
-* The auto connection will connect port with the signals or ports witn same name and width.
+* The auto connection will connect port(in component) with the signals or ports (in master file) with the **same name and width**.
 If not exist, the tool will generate signals for component.
-Especially if the signals or ports exists but width miss-mach, the tool will rename the signal like signalx, signalxx, signalxxx etc.
+Especially if the signals or ports exists but width miss-mach, the tool will add renamed the signal like signalx, signalxx, signalxxx etc.
 * As indicated above, currently, this tool only supports `std_logic` and `std_logic_vector` for signal type.
 For example,  types like `record` or user defined type will be treadted as `std_logic`; Types like `unsigned(7 downto 0)` will be treated as `std_logic_vector(7 downto 0)`
 * `in` `out` is not considered while connecting the ports.
 (Because I think its unnecessary)
 * Only `downto` format is supported currently for port connection.